syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ### Reset tooltip template

-The `ResetTooltipTemplate` method is used to reset or remove the defined custom tooltip template from the SfCellGrid.
+The `ResetTooltipTemplate` method is used to reset or remove the defined custom tooltip template from the Excel-like Grid.

 {% tabs %}
 {% highlight c# %}